Monday, January 20, 2025

 The DVOMB Core Competencies states that every person with a DV Offense MUST do the Following:

-4. Accept responsibility for impact of abuse on others
+4. Accept our responsibility for the impact of the abuse on others

 What is Denial: